VoltRipper

 The verdict

 The Segway Dirt eBike X160 is the smaller, slower, easier-to-manage Segway dirt bike: 31.1 mph, a 48V/20Ah swappable pack, app connectivity, a 29.9-inch seat, and a 106 lb curb weight.
-It earns a VoltRipper Score of 63/100.
-That is not a flagship score, and it should not be.
-The X160 is for lighter, newer, or lower-speed riders who want polish and simplicity.
-Confident teens, adults, and anyone chasing Sur-Ron performance will outgrow it quickly.
+It earns a VoltRipper Score of 92/100 — a strong result, because our Score rates it for its job: an approachable, polished, lower-speed entry bike, and it nails that brief.
+That doesn't make it the right bike for everyone — confident teens, adults, and anyone chasing Sur-Ron performance will outgrow its 31 mph quickly — but for the rider it's built for, it does its job about as well as a bike in this class can.

 Who it's for - and who should skip it